Goodbye, .xyz... hello Twitter bots!

 Maybe I'll just fork it for personal use? 🤔

 Also meanwhile, over the Thanksgiving week, I launched my first two Twitter bots: @20MinutesBot and @TheShermometer.
-The former for Max Headroom, and the latter for The Critic.
+The former for the 1980s ABC TV series, Max Headroom, and the latter for The Critic.
 Both of which are instances of a Python script pumped out on Tuesday that uses the Twitter API to posts random images from a folder of images and metadata every 30 minutes.

 It's simple, but boy is it fun.
 Like me!